Ginxss/tfds/README.md

 ## Vector
 A dynamic array similar to std::vector.

 Unlike `tf::array`, the `tf::vector` does not automatically reallocate when accessed out of bounds.
-Instead, accessing out of bounds always throws an exception, add data is inserted to the back of the buffer with `add(...)`, doubling the buffer size when the capacity is reached.
+Instead, accessing out of bounds always throws an exception and new data is inserted to the back of the buffer with `add(...)`, doubling the buffer size when the capacity is reached.

 ---